-The Gold Coast International Marine Expo is a annual, three-day, not-for-profit event offering so much more than a boat show.
+The Gold Coast International Marine Expo offers a boat show and so much more.

-The inaugural 2011 Expo saw the major businesses within Queensland’s Gold Coast Marine Precinct join forces like never before to bring the boating industry together and host an extremely successful Expo.
+The inaugural Expo in 2011 saw the major businesses within Queensland’s Gold Coast Marine Precinct join forces like never before to bring the boating industry together and host an extremely successful event.
 Sales were reported in the tens of millions and was the likes of which have never been seen before in Australia or arguably anywhere else in the world.

-Marine industry leaders can’t speak highly enough of the 2012 Expo, with many exhibitors recording the most sales in years, while others have filled their order books for the next six months.
+Marine industry leaders couldn’t speak highly enough of the 2012 Expo, with many exhibitors recording the most sales in years, while others had filled their order books for the next six months.
 The 2012 Expo had been described as ‘breathing life back into the marine industry’, which was certainly impacted by the GFC.
-Attendance defied industry trends with a total of 20,752 people through the gates from around Australia and New Zealand, which is a 24 per cent increase.
+Attendance defied industry trends with a total of 20,752 people through the gates from around Australia and New Zealand, a 24% increase from the inaugural event.

 With more than 200 exhibitors, over 600 boats on show on both the land and in the water, and an expanded 3km display circuit the 2013 Expo was certainly one of the major boating attractions on the Australian boat show calendar.
 The perfect sunny days marked a great start to the summer boating season and the warm Queensland 30 degree heat that just makes you want to go boating attracted 21, 326 visitors through the gates.

 This year with exhibitor enquiry strong, attendance trends on the rise and an exciting line up live demonstrations and attractions the Expo is expected to grow again in 2014.